COSEWIC definitions and abbreviations

 Status reassessment: A status assessment based on an update status report.
 (Approved by COSEWIC in November 2013)

 Status report: A comprehensive technical report that compiles and analyzes the best available information on a wildlife species' status in Canada and indicates the threats to that wildlife species.
-A status report can be a new report, an update report or the combination of a status appraisal and update report.
-(Approved by COSEWIC in November 2013.)
+A status report can be a new report for a species not previously assessed, or for species previously assessed, a new fully updated report or the combination of an addendum or a status appraisal summary or rapid review of classification and the previous full report.
+(Approved by COSEWIC in November 2019.)

 Subpopulation: As used in Criteria B and C, Subpopulations are defined as geographically or otherwise distinct groups in the population between which there is little demographic or genetic exchange (typically one successful migrant individual or gamete per year or less).
 Subpopulation size is measured as numbers of mature individuals only.
 (Source: IUCN 2001)